Learn Indices Courses

 ·Lower Band - shows lower limit of the price

-Middle band will show the over-all direction of the market price trend whether up/down.
+The middle band will indicate the overall direction of the market price trend, whether it is upward or downward.

-The lower band is where a trader will execute a buy trade if the market trend is upwards or close their sell trade & take profit order at this technical level if the market is trending downwards.
+A trader will buy when the market is going up at the lower band, or they will end their sell trade and take their profit at this technical level if the market is going down.

 Indices Fibonacci Retracement Levels

-Fib retracements are popularly used to identify the levels where the trading price retracements are likely to reach and get to.
-Traders use these retracement levels to identify where to open trades after a indices price pullback.
+Fib retracements are often used to find the places where the price is likely to go back to and reach.
+Traders use these retracement places to decide when to start trades after a price pullback in indices.

 Fibonacci retracement levels are covered & explained in the learn indices learning lessons section of this site under the trading analysis topics.
 Trader can learn how to use the Fib retracements, which levels are oftenly used to open trades & how to plot the retracement levels using Fib retracement indicator.